-The political-cum-ideological picture demonstrated the profound change of Israeli party system and the dominance of collective identity as how it turned into the determining factor over the last decade.
-Not only there was an ideological realignment, with the religious and ultra-religious parties departing from their position as the pivot parties and becoming hardcore rightwing ideological parties, based on ethnoreligious worldview enshrined in the National law, but the political discourse itself has changed, from rights-based presuppositions to rights-and-obligations as the dominant discourse extending from the extreme right to the left-of center Caholavan and Yesh Atid.
+The political-cum-ideological picture demonstrated the profound change in the Israeli party system as collective identity became the determining factor.
+An ideological realignment had occurred, with the religious and ultra-Orthodox parties departing from their traditional role as pivot parties and becoming hardcore right-wing ideological parties, based on an ethno-religious worldview enshrined in the Nation-State Law.
+Furthermore, the political discourse itself had changed, from a rights-based consensus to an emphasis on the obligations that come with rights.
+Rights that entail obligations became the dominant discourse, from the extreme right to the centrist Blue and White and Yesh Atid.

-Could we say that just as Liberman’s No Citizenship without Loyalty migrated from the deep right to the center left, we see the reverse movement regarding the National law?
-For it was first introduced into the public discourse by Dichter, of Kadima, enthusiastically adopted by a third of the MKs with Kadima and Labor lead, but then drifted away to be upheld by the extreme right so much so that the new basic law, the one that sets the vision for Israel, was passed by only the votes of Netanyahu’s natural partners with a wide public protest against it from the center and left?
-In order to understand the vision behind the National law, and the dramatic constitutional change it brought into the polity, the origins of the law have to be earthed and its triple constitutional journey in the Knesset – from the Kadima proposal, to the endorsement of the extreme right and the debates of the parties represented in the committee that constituted the basic law which changed the balance between personal and collective rights, have to be earthed.
-The dialogue is composed of three arena – first, the MKs in the Knesset, second, the intellectuals and NGOs behind the bill or against it, and third, the courts.
-The reflections of these dialogues are happening in the public for a and political Media.
-Political and intellectual discourse thus comprise the setting for the constitutional change.
-The driving forces behind the scene regarding the basic law are not less central therefore then the MKs that are at the front.
+Could we say that just as Lieberman’s “no citizenship without loyalty” migrated from the deep right to the center, the Nation-State Law moved in the opposite direction?
+As noted, the law was first introduced by Dichter, of the centrist Kadima party.
+It was enthusiastically adopted by a third of the MKs, led by Kadima and Labor, but then moved so far to the right that the new basic law was enacted only with the votes of the Likud and Netanyahu’s natural partners, in the face of considerable public protest from the center and left.
+In order to understand the vision behind the Nation-State Law, and the dramatic constitutional change it brought into the polity, we need to examine the origins of the law and its constitutional journey in the Knesset – from the Kadima proposal, to the endorsement by the extreme right and the debates in the committee that formulated the basic law, a law that changed the balance between personal and collective rights in Israel.
+The dialogue took place in three arenas: 1) the Knesset; 2) the intellectuals and NGOs who supported or opposed the proposed legislation; and 3) the courts.
+Political and intellectual discourse thus comprised the setting for the constitutional change.
+The driving forces behind the scenes were no less central than the MKs at the forefront.

-The Giving and Misgivings of the then Center-Left
+The Center’s Giving and Misgivings